moka-guys/mokabed/LiveBedfiles/Pan5208_Logfile.md

 Take a copy of the data.bed file, any changes will be made to the copy of data.bed and not the original

 cp Pan5208data.bed Pan5208_capture.bed

+# Replace Entrez ID with gene symbols

+Open Pan5191_capture.bed in Excel, first split the GeneAccession column on semi colon and create a column concatenating EntrezID;GeneSymbol.
+Excel saves file as a csv, so open file in VS code and replace "," with a tab This helps visualise changes during code review